vj-sananda/hw_interview_questions/arithmetic/increment/README.md

-# Increment

 # Question

 Derive code to detect the first 0 in an input vector and to invert it, and all preceding bits.
 What function does the logic perform?

 # Commentary